Voting Process

 No. The timing of the Board elections will not change.

-The vote will be for the entire package of changes.
+The vote was for the entire package of changes.
 The changes were designed to work together as a cohesive whole.
-Enacting some changes and not others would not effectively address the governance challenges or meet the goals of the Task Force.
+Enacting some changes and not others would not have effectively addressed the governance challenges or met the goals of the Task Force.

-An affirmative vote from two-thirds of the Fellows voting for the SOA Bylaws change or at least 10% of all SOA Fellows, whichever is greater, is needed for the changes to be approved.
+An affirmative vote from two-thirds of the Fellows who voted for the SOA Bylaws change, or at least 10% of all SOA Fellows, whichever was greater, was required for the changes to be approved.
 For example, as of September 2025, there were 20,809 FSAs.
-Therefore, in order for the SOA Bylaws amendment to pass, an affirmative vote is needed from two-thirds of the Fellows who vote or 10% of all Fellows, which would be 2,081.
+Therefore, in order for the SOA Bylaws amendment to pass, an affirmative vote was needed from two-thirds of the Fellows who voted, or 10% of all Fellows, which was 2,081.

-The SOA Board recommends that Fellows vote YES on the proposed SOA Bylaws amendments.
+The SOA Board recommended that Fellows vote YES on the proposed SOA Bylaws amendments.

 The Board wanted members to fully understand how the SOA Bylaws changes fit into a larger plan to improve Board governance.